Pound Cake Baked Alaska

-- Thaw frozen pound cake 5-10 minutes in order to slice lengthwise into 2 even layers.
+- THAW the frozen pound cake for at least 10 minutes.
+SLICE lengthwise into 2 even layers.

-- Scoop ice cream into three rows down the length of the pound cake.
-Top with second cake layer.
+- SCOOP ice cream into three rows down the length of the pound cake.
+TOP with the second cake layer.

-- Make the meringue- combine meringue powder, water, and sugar in the bowl of your electric mixer fitted with the whisk attachment.
-Whip for 5 minutes.
+- COMBINE meringue powder, water, and sugar in the bowl of your electric mixer fitted with the whisk attachment.
+WHIP for 5 minutes.

-- Add flavor extract and whip for 5 more minutes (should be stiff but still spreadable).
+- ADD flavor extract and whip for an additional 5-10 minutes.
+The meringue should be stiff but still spreadable.

 - SPREAD meringue all over the pound cake or put into a piping bag with a large open tip and pipe all over the pound cake.